Max Planck Institute for Behavioral Economics

-The Max Planck Institute for Research on Collective Goods (German: Max-Planck-Institut zur Erforschung von Gemeinschaftsgütern) is an economics research institute located in Bonn, Germany.
-It is one of 80 institutes in the Max Planck Society, a non-governmental and non-profit association of German research institutes.
+The Max Planck Institute for Behavioral Economics, formerly known as the Max Planck Institute for Research on Collective Goods (German: Max-Planck-Institut zur Erforschung von Gemeinschaftsgütern) is an economics research institute located in Bonn, Germany.
+It is one of 85 institutes in the Max Planck Society (as of January 2025), a non-governmental and non-profit association of German research institutes.